 According to The Car Book by Jack Gillis, the A5 is less expensive to operate than the MX-5 Miata because typical repairs cost much less on the A5 than the MX-5 Miata, including $820 less for a power steering pump.

-The Audi A5/S5 outsold the Mazda MX-5 Miata by over three to one during the 2018 model year.
+The Audi A5/S5 outsold the Mazda MX-5 Miata by almost three to one during 2018.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.

 Get the best value for your car from an Asbury dealership.